mistu01/mffmv11/README.md

 KernelSU/APatch users: current mount implementations may require an active mount metamodule before regular modules can mount files under `system/`.
 If fonts do not apply after reboot, install and reboot with a mount metamodule first, such as `meta-overlayfs`, `magic mount`, or `hybrid mount`, then reinstall this module.

-You may still need `Font Loader` / Zygisk-compatible font handling to prevent app crashes on some ROMs.
-- **Go to [Fontloader](https://github.com/JingMatrix/FontLoader) repo by JingMatrix and go to [Action Tab](https://github.com/JingMatrix/FontLoader/actions), then download the latest successful action artifact aka Fontloader module and flash it.
-Magisk users should enable Zygisk; KernelSU/APatch users should use their preferred Zygisk compatibility layer if needed.
-Also keep in mind that: You need to be logged-in in Github in order to download the action related artifacts**

 # Usages:
 You can use the template as an installer or as a regular Magisk module template, or both at the same time.
 To use it as a module template you can copy the renamed files directly to the template's `Files` folder to make a permanent module.